-• In-class activities: 10%
+In-class activities and reflection assignments: 30%

 Various in-class activities will be used to reinforce concepts presented in class.
 Grades for this will come from graded assignments/exercises and class participation.
 In-class activities cannot be made-up for any reason, no exceptions.
+Following various activities, students will be asked to complete a short reflection assignment.
+The reflection assignments will be graded on a complete/incomplete basis.
+More information about the reflection assignments will be discussed in class at the time the assignments are given.